cjustinas/BSW-Data-Course/chapter2.md

 key: 0a8799887e
 ```

 Statistical analysis is great, but sometimes a visualization can be an extremely powerful tool to understand the data quickly and effectively.
-For this purpose you will import an new library called `matplotlib`.
+For this purpose you will import a new library called `matplotlib`.

 We will focus on understanding the distributions of our data by creating a histogram.
 This will help your statistical analysis in the upcoming chapter.